 - Developing teachers' pedagogy through coaching to ensure the opportunity to practice skills identified as the highest leverage to ensure students' progress.
 Research into school improvement emphasises that great teaching is the highest leverage to enact school improvement, therefore we dedicate time, resource, and professional development to ensuring our staff continually develop. - We are outward facing and have connected with other Academies to support our colleagues in professional dialogue to ensure our curriculums are as rich and challenging as possible.
-For example, we are members of Fairfax Multi Academy Trust and Oaks Collegiate - We offer a wide range of high-quality extra-curricular activities such as the Duke of Edinburgh to boost wellbeing, behaviour, aspiration, and attendance.
+For example, we are members of Fairfax Multi Academy Trust and Oaks Collegiate - We offer a wide range of high-quality extra-curricular activities such as our student leadership opportunities, school performances and Christmas Fare to boost wellbeing, behaviour, aspiration, and attendance.